ngOfficeUIFabric/ng-officeuifabric/docs/guides/CODING.md

     └── core.ts
 ```

 All components will depend on the `core.ts` file which contains the shared assets in the library.
-The `components.ts` file contains the `officeuidabric.components` module declaration which consumers can use to import all components rather than one at a time.
+The `components.ts` file contains the `officeuifabric.components` module declaration which consumers can use to import all components rather than one at a time.

 Each component should have at least a `demo` folder that contains the HTML & script that demonstrates how the component can be used.
 This should be a fully working sample.
 Additional demo folders can be provided for alternate implementations of the component. use the naming convention `demo[..]` for these alternate implementations.
 In addition, feel free to include a `README.md` within the demo folders for additional explanation when warranted.